 ANSI (American National Standard Institute) chain pitch is always measured in 1/8” increments

 If You Have The Sprocket and Need The Chain Size

 To measure the chain size, if you have just the sprocket, use calipers to measure between the teeth.
 Measure from center to center of where the chain roller would set between the teeth that will give you the pitch.
 Once you know the pitch you can determine what chain size you would need.

 If You Have The Chain and Need The Chain Size

 If you have the chain, the chain size is often stamped into the side of the chain link.
-The most common chain sizes used in conveyor roller applications are listed in the following table.
+The most common chain sizes used in conveyor roller applications are listed in the following size chart table.

 Most Common Chain Sizes For Conveyor Rollers